AurionAI Docs

 Best Practices

-• Log the full response — Include the message for debugging
+• Log the full response — Include the detail string for debugging

-• Respect Retry-After — Don't retry faster than the header suggests
+• Respect Retry-After — On a 429, don't retry faster than the header suggests

 • Don't retry 4xx — Client errors (except 429) indicate a problem with your request